adloky/smalls/benoni-b-ss.md

 **15.Nxb5 O-O 16.Nc3 Bb7**

 This was played in 1/2-1/2 (72) Kravtsiv,M (2677)-Moroni,L (2506) Heraklion 2017.
-The activity of Black?s pieces more than compensates for the missing pawn.
+The activity of Black's pieces more than compensates for the missing pawn.

 ## Colle System #1